paulrougieux/cobwood/notebooks/explore_pik_gdp_scenarios.md

 ## By continent

-The plot by contry and by continent below illustrate how African countries are continying to grow in the FAIR scenario, with the redistribution happening from high income countries.
-Developped countries such as Canada, USA, Japan and EUropean countries see a decrease in GDP.
+The plot by country and by continent below illustrate how African countries are continuing to grow in the FAIR scenario, with the redistribution happening from high income countries.
+Developed countries such as Canada, USA, Japan and European countries see a decrease in GDP.

 ### Grouped